dorianinc/Render-Project-Helper/README.md

 # Render Project Helper

-A simple script to help keep Render projects up and running.
+A simple script to help keep Render projects up and running made using Render's official API.

 ## Steps to Get Started